italia/daf-docs/installation/local/devVM.rst

   :USER: user
   :PASSWORD: password

-CHECK Virtual Machine assigned ip address (also check bridge of virtual machines before start if you use wireless or eth adapter on your pc) using command
+Check the IP address assigned to the Virtual Machine (also check bridge of virtual machines before start if you use wireless or Ethernet adapter on your PC) using the command:

 .. code-block:: bash

  > ip a | grep enp0s3

-Access to Virtual Machine:
+Access the Virtual Machine via ssh:

 .. code-block:: bash